 - Job posted by International Rescue Committee

-The IRC is seeking a Regional Civil Society Organization (CSO) Engagement Coordinator for the 44 months, 18 million GBP DFID-funded Tackling Deadly Diseases in Africa Programme (TDDAP).
-This programme will strengthen African countries’ capacity to prevent, prepare and respond to disease outbreaks, and work towards Global Health Security.
-Working with key international stakeholders, the programme responds to learning from recent epidemics, and aims to reduce the impact of disease outbreaks on African populations, and enhance compliance with International Health Regulations.
+The IRC is seeking a Regional Civil Society Organization (CSO) Commitment Coordinator for the 44 months, 18 million GBP DFID-funded Tackling Deadly Diseases in Africa Program (TDDAP).
+This program will strengthen African countries' ability to prevent, prepare and respond to disease outbreaks, and work towards Global Health Security.
+Working with key international stakeholders, the program responds to learning from recent epidemics, and aims to reduce the impact of disease outbreaks on African populations, and enhance compliance with International Health Regulations.

-(i) strengthen countries’ ability to comply with International Health Regulations (IHRs) based on assessment and prioritisation
+(i) strong countries' ability to comply with International Health Regulations (IHRs) based on assessment and prioritization

 (ii) improve governance and accountability of public health systems

-(iii) support improvements to build data, evidence and accountability at national and sub-national levels
+(iii) support for improvements to build data, evidence and accountability at national and sub-national levels

 (iv) support countries' health systems and institutions to develop contingency mechanisms should a pre-crisis arise.

-The Regional CSO Engagement Coordinator will be based in Abidjan, Cote d’Ivoire and will report to the IRC Regional Emergency Disease Response Mechanism Specialist also based in Abidjan.
-S/he will be responsible is responsible for the development and establishment of a database of CSOs across the Sub Saharan Africa region who are equipped to response quickly to a disease outbreak.
-This includes the collection of CSO information, via e.g. desk research, networking with national emergency response mechanisms and UN cluster mechanisms.
+The Regional CSO Commitment Coordinator will be based in Abidjan, Cote d'Ivoire and will report to the Regional Emergency Disease Response Mechanism Specialist also based in Abidjan.
+S / he will be responsible for the development and establishment of CSOs across the Sub Saharan Africa region.
+This includes the collection of CSO information, via eg research desk, networking and national cluster response mechanisms.
 Light level due diligence of CSOs will also be required.
-The Regional CSO Engagement Coordinator will also be tasked with developing CSO evaluation tools and training on those tools for other TDDAP staff, who will ensure coverage of countries where IRC is not present.
-S/he will be the main point of contact with all CSOs represented in the database and will be responsible for regular communication and cultivation of contacts with CSOs included in CSO database.
+The Regional CSO Commitment Coordinator will also be tasked with developing CSO evaluation tools and training for those other TDDAP staff, who will ensure coverage of countries where IRC is not present.
+CSOs will be represented in the database and will be responsible for regular communication with CSOs included in CSO database.

 This position is contingent on the IRC being awarded funding and is anticipated to begin in July or August 2018.

-- Minimum of 3-5 years’ experience in community based programming, with proven experience in emergency response
+- Minimum of 3-5 years' experience in community based programming

-- Previous experience in supporting partner work and systems in a public health emergency response
+- Previous experience in a health care response

 - Demonstrated knowledge of partner identification and contact cultivation over various cultures as related to public health.